tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/操作指南/网络与安全/配置外网地址_intl_en.md

 This document describes how to enable/disable the public network address in the TencentDB for Redis console.
-You can use the system-assigned domain name and port to [access an instance over the public network](https://intl.cloud.tencent.com/document/product/239/47571), facilitating your daily test, management, use, and development of the database.
+You can use the system-assigned domain name and port to [access an instance over the public network](https://intl.cloud.tencent.com/document/product/239/47571), making it easier for you to test, manage, use, and develop the database on a daily basis.

 >?
 >- The instance service downtime caused by public network errors won't be counted into the "Single Instance Service Downtime" in Redis Service Level Agreement (SLA).